-When whalemen refused to use poison harpoons, they sought another way to fasten to and kill the whale simultaneously.
-This remained a desired improvement, especially whaling in the ice fields of the northern fisheries.
-In place of poison, development of the harpoon turned to explosives.
+When whalemen declined to use poison harpoons, they sought an alternative method to simultaneously attach to and kill the whale.
+This innovation was especially desirable in the icy northern fisheries.
+Consequently, the development of the harpoon shifted from poison to explosives.

 Albert Moore Explosive harpoon